v0ldemort/AWSMarketplace/pelican/HTTPS.md

 You have to provide this ARN value to pelican helm chart deploy command

+**Please note: use the same region in which your EKS is deployed for pelican.
+The ACM does not work across region**

 ## Certificate import steps
 ### Requirement
 - A valid certificate chain files (crt, key and chain file) [certificate chain is optional]